oc-ben-ellis/data-fetcher-app/docs/03_global_configuration/logging.md

 ## Overview

-Structlog is automatically configured when the `oc_fetcher` package is imported.
+Structlog is automatically configured when the `data_fetcher` package is imported.
 The configuration provides:

 - **Structured logging** with key-value pairs
 - **Automatic context variables** from `structlog.contextvars`